2019 EAF ANNUAL EXHIBITION

 24. Prints entered for the PAGB competitions and exhibitions will be subject to their current rules and regulations.

-25. The EAF will assume permission to reproduce any exhibit for the benefit of the EAF or the PAGB at no charge unless specifically refused.
+25. In order to comply with GDPR laws, ALL INDIVIDUAL ENTRANTS MUST sign the Entry Fees Summary Form signifying specific permission for the EAF to hold and use personal data and to reproduce any exhibit for the benefit of the EAF or the PAGB at no charge unless specifically refused.
 Images published on the web-site will be in low resolution.

 26. The EAF reserve the right to reject any image considered unacceptable for public viewing.